vtex-sites/base.store/README.md

 10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 11. **`tsconfig.json`**: The configuration file for the typescript compiler.
-This will statically analyse your code for errors and bugs before releasing them into production
+This will statically analyze your code for errors and bugs before releasing them into production

 12. **`vtex.env`**: Environment variables needed for accessing your account in VTEX